A little about Dogeared and the history of their employee engagement program…

 3. Service Teams

 Remember those service teams we talked about earlier?
 They’ve had a huge impact on Dogeared’s employee engagement in a variety of ways.
 For example, the Eco-Friendly Team has helped the company to reduce their paper consumption by 30% in the last year – a tangible impact that every employee can feel good about contributing to.
 Or the Wellness Team, which organizes campaigns focused on bettering the mind, body, and spirit of all Dogeared’s team members.
 Such endeavors have a direct impact on the Dogeared employee experience.
 From monthly group fitness classes to 10-minute in-office massages, service teams encourage employees to make healthy choices with the support of the collective.

 Outside of the more robust yearly engagement surveys, Dogeared relies on quick pulse surveys to gauge the health of their culture on a more frequent basis.
 Questions such as, “We had a massage therapist come in today, did you like it?” could be asked, with an option to recommend something else that may be more suitable.

 5. Direct Line to the Owner

-What better way to make employees feel valued than by showing them their voices are heard!
+What better way to support a positive employee experience than by showing the team their voices are heard!
 Dogeared encourages all employees to email an alias with any idea that they may have.
 It could be as simple as suggesting a team-bonding activity or as big as suggesting a new idea for the growth of the company.
 The best part?
 They all get a response.

 6. Employee Emergency Fund